 Displays a list of all methods that contain the given selectorSpec (either a String or a Symbol) in their source string.
-Search is case-insensitive; for a case-sensitive search, see the strings command.
+This search is case-insensitive; for a case-sensitive search, see the strings command.
 This command cannot be abbreviated.